Friday 8 December 2023

 This document was first compiled in 2015 after receiving numerous emails, enquiring as to where bootlegs #1-100 posted on site, could be found. (many of the links were lost in 2016, see Downloads box on top right-hand side panel).

-This is the latest, the seventh and final edition of 'Bootlegs of the Year'.
+This is the latest, the seventh edition of 'Bootlegs of the Year'.
 It incorporates a further fifty-eight boots downloaded during the last twenty-four months.

 Although it concentrates on the best bootlegs I have downloaded in the last eight years, the same websites and addresses noted in the book are where the majority of the bootlegs in the 100 Greatest listing, originated from.
 The posts #1 to #100 were mostly made from downloads prior to 2015.